Azure/prometheus-collector/otelcollector/deploy/eng.ms/docs/Prometheus/PromMDMTutorial1Account.md

 ## Set up KeyVault authentication

 Prometheus metrics will be collected from your Kubernetes cluster by an agent, and stored in the Geneva Metrics (MDM) account you created.
-To ensure the agent can authenticate to Geneva Metrics (MDM), we will set up KeyVault authentication with an RBAC-enabled KeyVault.
+To ensure the agent can authenticate to Geneva Metrics (MDM), we will set up KeyVault authentication.
 This will involve, creating the certificate and making it available to the agent (client side) and MDM (server side).

 At this point, only KeyVault authentication is supported for Prometheus metrics ingestion.